TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 We'll provide 2 sets of instructions below for configuring your WordPress site to work with Tugboat:

-- One placing WordPress Core at the repo root,
+- Where WordPress Core is committed at the root of your repo,
-- and one with WordPress Core in a subdirectory (recommended).
+- and where WordPress is installed using Composer into a subdirectory.

 When you copy the config file below, make sure you follow the instructions to adjust the config to your setup.